MicrosoftDocs/mixed-reality/mixed-reality-docs/advanced-hololens-emulator-and-mixed-reality-simulator-input.md

 ## Targeting

 Some of the above input concepts stand on their own.
-Action, Bloom, Reset, and Tracking are complete concepts, do not need, and are not affected by, any additional modifiers for targeting.
+Action, Bloom/System, Reset, and Tracking are complete concepts, do not need, and are not affected by, any additional modifiers for targeting.
 However, the remaining concepts can be applied to one of multiple targets.
 We have introduced ways for you to specify which intended target your command should be applied to.
 In all cases, it is possible to specify through the UI or through keyboard presses, which object to targtet.
 In some cases, it is also possible to specify with the xbox controller directly.

 The following table describe the options for targeting, and the way to activate each of them.